 Figure 1.1.
 Different types of duplication.
 (A) Whole genome duplication.
 (B) An unequal crossing-over leads to a duplication of a fragment of a chromosome.
 (C) In tandem duplication, two (set of) genes are duplicated one after the other.
 (D) Retrotransposon enables retroduplication: a RNA transcript is reverse transcribed and inserted back without introns and with a polyA tail in the genome.
 (E) A DNA transposon can acquire a fragment of a gene.
 (F) Segmental duplication corresponds to long stretches of duplicated sequences with high identity.
-(Adapted from LALLEMAND et al. (2020) (fig. 1)).
+Adapted from (LALLEMAND et al., 2020) (fig. 1).

-lengths.
-Homologous recombination of such uneven crossing-over leads to the incorporation of a duplicate region, as depicted in figure 1.1 (B, C).
+a duplicate region, as depicted in figure 1.1 (B, C).
 This mechanism leads to the duplication of the whole set of genes present in the fragment.
 These duplicate genes locate one set after the other: we call them Tandemly Arrayed Genes (TAG).
 TAG are the kind of gene duplication we will be particularly interested in during this internship.